SkyNotion/simplebudget/readme.md

 ## Check if the server is active

-in your browser paste this link http://localhost/budget/docs and press enter, The API documentation should come up
+copy this link http://localhost/api/docs and paste it in your browser paste then press enter, The API documentation should come up